ceford/cefjdemos-data-jdm-help-en/articles/articles/articles-edit.md

 - **Intro Image**.
 Click the Select button to select an image to be displayed in a fixed location in the Intro Text of this article.
-This will open a window that allows you to select an image from your images folder.
+This will open a window that allows selection of an image from the images folder.
 - **Image Description (Alt Text)**.
 Set the alt attribute for this image.
 A few descriptive words for screen readers.